 I'm the Managing Editor of editorial at Shopify Studios, where I started a team to launch Founder Stories and profile an array of people who aren’t about business as usual.
 Most recently, I freelanced about creative responses to social challenges.
 Previously, I was a deputy editor at OZY, where I led the media start-up's 2016 presidential campaign coverage.
 I also oversaw editorial to support “The Contenders” TV series, which aired on PBS and the BBC with interviews from John McCain and Vice President Joe Biden.

-Previously, I helped launch WSJ.Money magazine and was promoted to managing editor.
-I also spent eight months contributing research to The Wall Street Journal's “Waste Lands” series, which revisited old nuclear sites and earned a Pulitzer Prize nomination.
-My work has been published in Inc., Entrepreneur, Money and, when I lived in the United Arab Emirates, The National.
-At SmartMoney: The Wall Street Journal Magazine, I was a Deadline Club award finalist following my investigation into close ties between some financial services companies and academic researchers.
+Prior to that, I taught journalism, helped launch WSJ.Money magazine and spent eight months contributing research to The Wall Street Journal's “Waste Lands” series, a Pulitzer Prize finalist.
+My work has been published in Inc., Entrepreneur, Money, Psychology Today and, when I lived in the United Arab Emirates, The National.
+At SmartMoney, I was a Deadline Club award finalist following my investigation into close ties between certain financial companies and academic researchers.

-For The Huffington Post, I blogged about social entrepreneurship after I joined and mentored a team of four NYU Abu Dhabi students in the Hult Prize, which awarded $1 million to benefit SolarAid, One Laptop Per Child and Habitat for Humanity.
-Judges included Nobel Peace Prize-winner Muhammad Yunus and Unilever Chairman Michael Treschow, and President Bill Clinton announced our team was among three that won out of a pool of around 4,000 applicants.
-He later cited us in his “case for optimism” essay for TIME Magazine.
+I also blogged about social entrepreneurship for HuffPost after joining and mentoring a team of NYU Abu Dhabi students in the Hult Prize.
+President Bill Clinton announced our team was among three winners from around 4,000 applicants, and he later cited us in his “case for optimism” essay for TIME Magazine.